ianfoo/ph/README.md

 this as a binary with `go install .` run in this working directory.

 ## TODO
-* Scrub "www.jempradio.com - JEMP Radio" from track history
+* Scrub "www.jempradio.com - JEMP Radio" from track history?
+* Additional regexp formats to parse JEMP Radio Full Show Fridays (e.g., "Phish - 5-28-89 Set 2 (Hebron, NY)")
 * Poll occasionally and record data to a database for analysis